al-dot-exe/100Devs/continued-learning/MayanWolfeStreams/SQL-intro/active-Qs.md

 What type of database is MongoDB?
 12:50

-How makes relational databases so useful?
+What makes relational databases so useful?
 14:35

 What is normalization?